Soil Testing for Beginners

 Healthy and vigorous plants indicate that the soil has good structure, good water retention, drainage, and a good population of helpful organisms.
 Having healthy plants also means that the roots are well-developed and are receiving the water and nutrients they need from the healthy soil.

-Evaluate Water Infiltration
+Soil Testing to Evaluate Water Infiltration

 Good soil must allow water to enter the surface and move through it.
 Excess water can drain out quickly.
 To test for water infiltration, water the ground until you have a small pool on the surface.
 Check the time it takes for the soil to absorb the water.
 Usually, it only takes a few minutes for healthy soil to absorb a pool of water, leaving the ground moist.
 If it takes more than 30 minutes, then the soil may be compacted.